jlengstorf/lengstorf.com/content/blog/baseline.md

   The cupcake paves the way for curiosity, which leads to learning and improvement.
 {{< /caption >}}

-Instead of the deep crash when the cupcake is gone, we come out of the experience with a new goal: we're going to learn how to make cupcakes that taste this good.

 This means we have _something else_ to look forward to — we're not left without a goal once the cupcake is gone — and we get to chase our curiosity.

-### Each new expierience brings us happiness and gives us new ideas to pursue.
+### Each new experience brings us happiness and gives us new ideas to pursue.

 By looking at each new experience as a step instead of a destination, we're reducing the full depths of the crash.
 And that's _really_ important.

-**If the crashes after each high aren't as extreme, our baseline happiness will _increase_ over time.**
+**If our post-high crashes are less extreme than our highs, our baseline happiness will _increase_ over time.**

 {{< caption src="/images/increase-baseline-happiness-w-baseline.jpg"
             align="center"